ssu-vtl/accelerated-intelligent-document-processing-on-aws/README.md

 ### Variable volume testing using dynamic load simulator script

 Use `./scripts/simulate_dynamic_load.py` to simulate variable document rates over time.
 The rate of copying is determined by a CSV schedule file - e.g. [dynamic_schedule.csv](./scripts/dynamic_schedule.csv).
 It copies a specified source document from an S3 bucket, many times in parallel, to the designated `InputBucket`.
-Example - to simulate incoming documents based on the minute by minure rates in the schedule, do:
+Example - to simulate incoming documents based on the minute by minute rates in the schedule, do:
 ```
 $ python ./scripts/simulate_load.py -s source_bucket -k prefix/exampledoc.pdf -d idp-kmsxxxxxxxxx -f schedule.csv
 ```